junxit/us-congress-bills-111/metadata.md

 - 2010-03-25 — Introduced in Senate
 - 2010-03-25 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2118-2119)
 - 2010-03-25 — Sponsor introductory remarks on measure.
 (CR S2117-2118)
+- 2010-04-22 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2010-04-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-351.
+- 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-351.
+- 2010-11-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 647.